Qvatra/cargoTracker/README.md

 ## Technical Decisions

+### API Layer
+For this project, I chose to use the native Fetch API for simplicity and minimal dependencies.
+However, for larger, more complex projects, Axios would be more appropriate due to:
+- Automatic request/response transformation
+- Better error handling
+- Request/response interceptors
+- Request cancellation

+### Vessel list
+For simplicity, valid vessels are stored in a static TypeScript file (`vessels.ts`).
+In a production environment, this should be fetched from a backend API and paginated

+### UI Framework
+For this project, I chose to use only Tailwind CSS without a UI component framework like Vuetify.
+This decision was made for:
+- Simplicity and lightweight bundle size
+- Quick prototyping capabilities
+- Direct control over styling and components

+However, for larger projects, a UI framework like Vuetify would be more appropriate due to:
+- Pre-built accessible components
+- Consistent design language
+- Built-in responsive layouts
+- Rich ecosystem of components
+- Better maintainability at scale

+### Testing
+For this project's scope, I chose:
+- Vitest for unit testing (fast, ESM-native, and Vue-compatible)
+- Cypress for end-to-end testing (reliable and developer-friendly)

+For larger UI-rich projects, I would additionally recommend:
+- Storybook for component development and documentation
+- Chromatic for visual regression testing and UI review workflows

-### Form Validation
+### Validation
-For this project's scope and time constraints, we chose to use native HTML5 form validation instead of a more robust solution like Vuelidate.
+For this project's scope and time constraints I use native HTML5 form validation instead of a more robust solution like Vuelidate.
 While Vuelidate would be more appropriate for larger projects due to its:
 - More complex validation rules
 - Custom error messages
 - Cross-field validation
 - Async validation support
 - Better i18n support

-The native validation sufficiently handles our basic needs:
-- Required fields
-- Date validation (preventing past dates)
-- Simple error messages

 ### State Management
 - Uses Pinia for state management